shalinikumari37090-source/shalinikumari37090-source/README.md

 Used Random Forest to estimate housing prices.
 Demonstrates preprocessing pipeline and model evaluation.

 ### 🔹 [Analysis of CodeBook](https://github.com/shalinikumari37090-source/Data-analysis-using-pure-Python.git)
+Explore how different coder profiles influence data patterns and insights in this focused analysis made using pure Python and no fancy libraries

 ### 🔹 [Dashboard Design with Power BI](https://github.com/shalinikumari37090-source/powerbi-sales-dashboard)
 Interactive sales dashboard built in Power BI.
 Highlights filtering, drill-downs, and visual storytelling.